mcarbonell/trivia-master/README.md

 -   Translations for UI elements are stored in `src/messages/en.json` and `src/messages/es.json`.
 -   The selected language is persisted in a cookie (`NEXT_LOCALE`).
 -   The AI is instructed to generate trivia questions and explanations in the selected language.
+-   The admin panel is also bilingual.

 ## 🤖 Genkit AI Integration

 -   Genkit is used to define and run AI flows.
--   The primary flow, `generateTriviaQuestionFlow` (in `src/ai/flows/generate-trivia-question.ts`), interacts with an AI model (e.g., Gemini) to produce trivia content.
+-   The primary flow, `generateTriviaQuestionsFlow` (in `src/ai/flows/generate-trivia-question.ts`), interacts with an AI model (e.g., Gemini) to produce trivia content.
 -   The Genkit development UI can be accessed (usually at `http://localhost:4000`) when `npm run genkit:dev` or `npm run genkit:watch` is running, allowing you to inspect flows and traces.

 ---